brekiy/groundcontrol-redux/README.md

 # Ground Control Redux
 ---
-ABANDONED SINCE 2020-06-20 because I don't play Gmod anymore
+~~ABANDONED SINCE 2020-06-20 because I don't play Gmod anymore~~ Back under slow development

 This is my personal fork of the [Ground Control](https://steamcommunity.com/sharedfiles/filedetails/?id=800900816) gamemode for Garry's Mod.
 It'll have a few updates to it.